Orana Wildlife Park

-History and Key Events
+History and Major Events

 1970–1975

 Drive-through Lion Reserve at Orana Wildlife Park.

 The South Island Zoological Society was formed in 1970.

 On 10 September 1976, Orana's first animals arrived from Australia, including 18 lions, 2 tiger cubs, 2 camels and 2 water buffalo.
 Orana Park (now Orana Wildlife Park) officially opened on 25 September 1976.

 1976–1985

 The park opened with 28 animals from six species.
 During the first ten years of operation, new animals were regularly added and Stage One of the African Plains, a major expansion, was completed.

 Upon opening, Orana's main drawcard was the drive-through Lion Reserve, the first and only one of its type in New Zealand.
 The drive-through Lion Reserve operated from 1976 until 1995.
 Today, Orana operates a "Lion Encounter" and the experience is an 'historical nod' to the drive-through days.

-In 1977, Timber Wolves arrived and the Farmyard was also created.
+In 1977, timber wolves arrived and the Farmyard was also created.
 Wolves were a visitor favourite for many years and the interactive Farmyard continues to be popular.
 In 1978, an island home was created for spider monkeys, the zoo's first species of primate.

 Two pairs of rare Scimitar-horned oryx were transferred in 1979.
-Oryx symbolise what the Park's founders hoped for when Orana was formed.
 Oryx were declared extinct in the wild in 1984 but captive breeding programmes resulted in the species being re-established in protected areas.
 Orana was the first institution in the world to breed oryx by artificial insemination and over 80 oryx have been bred at the zoo.

 In 1981 Stage One of the African Plains opened.
 This meant that visitors could view African savannah species, such as zebra and oryx, across water moats.

 Giraffes were added in 1982.
 Orana has contributed to the managed zoo-based programme and over 15 giraffes have been bred, most of which were transferred to other zoos.

 The South Island's first kiwi house was created in 1984.
 Today, Orana plays an important role in the captive component of the recovery programme.
 Over 20 kiwi from Orana have been released to the wild and chicks have also been transferred to other captive centres.